-The types of traffic calming devices currently being employed by the City of Portland include (1) speed tables, (2) stop signs, (3) traffic islands, (4) traffic signals, (5) one-way streets and others.
-At this writing, there are a total of 83 traffic calming projects, including traffic calming devices installed, projects in progress, streetscapes, stop signs, projects submitted but failed certain criteria, projects that failed but were installed anyway, and projects currently being proposed.
+The types of traffic calming devices currently being employed by the City of Portland include (1) speed tables, (2) stop signs, (3) traffic islands, (4) traffic signals, (5) one-way streets (6) raised crosswalks and others.
+At this writing, there are a total of 97 traffic calming projects, including traffic calming devices installed, projects in progress, streetscapes, stop signs, and projects currently being proposed (see Table 1, below).